Epsom Derby Trends

 Epsom Derby Basic Trends Over Last 15 Years

-- Seven favourites or joint favourites have won
+- Seix favourites or joint favourites have won

-- The biggest priced winners were Sinndar and Ruler Of The World in 2000 and 2013 respectively at 7/1
+- The biggest priced winner in the last 15 years was Ruler Of The World at 7/1

 - The shortest price winner was Camelot at 8/13 in 2012.

-All fourteen winners were in the top five in the betting.
+All 15 winners were in the top five in the betting.

 - UK Trainers have saddled seven winners